mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step15.md

 `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}

 Finally, if you want to update your application with a prior rollout revision, run the `kubectl rollout history` command to show the different configuration revisions.
 Pick the previous revision number you want to change your application to and run the `kubectl` command with the `--to-revision=n`flag, where `n=revision number` from the rollout history output.
-Here is the full command: `kubectl rollout undo --to-revision=n`.
+Here is the full command you would use: `kubectl rollout undo --to-revision=n`.

 Let's change the image version back to `nginx:1.17` once more using this method.
 Type the below command: